 Programmers usually work in office settings, which may be in their homes.

 Most computer programmers work full time.

-Most computer programmers have a bachelor’s degree in computer science or a related subject; however, some employers hire workers with an associate’s degree.
-Most programmers specialize in a few programming languages.
+Computer programmers typically need a bachelor’s degree in computer science or a related subject.
+Most programmers specialize in several programming languages.

-Most programmers learn a few computer languages while in school.
-However, a computer science degree gives students the skills needed to learn new computer languages easily.
-Students get hands-on experience writing code, testing programs, fixing errors, and doing many other tasks that they will perform on the job.
+Most programmers learn computer languages while in school.
+However, a computer science degree gives students the skills they need to learn new computer languages easily.
+Students get experience writing code, testing programs, fixing errors, and doing many other tasks that they will perform on the job.

 To keep up with changing technology, computer programmers may take continuing education classes and attend professional development seminars to learn new programming languages or about upgrades to programming languages they already know.

 Licenses, Certifications, and Registrations

-Programmers can become certified in specific programming languages or for vendor-specific programming products.
+Programmers may become certified in specific programming languages or for vendor-specific programming products.
 Some companies require their computer programmers to be certified in the products they use.